Contest a Parking Ticket

 - Admit with explanation = Admit the violation and submit written explanation.

-- Deny = Submit your written defense by mail or present your defense at a walk-in, unscheduled hearing.
+- Deny = Submit your written defense by mail/online or present your defense at a walk-in, unscheduled hearing.

 DMV encourages you to see if your parking ticket is eligible for our First Level Review process.
-This process allows you to skip the trip and conduct your ticket adjudicated by mail using a more streamlined process.
+This process allows you to skip the trip and conduct your ticket adjudication by mail/online using a more streamlined process.

 Note: You must only claim one of the following defenses if you deny the violation.